Top 10 TIPS AND TRICKS OF AIRBNB

 Ever had a rough night and needed a caffeine pick-me-up the next morning?
 Your guests do too!

-Make sure to provide the correct amenities that your guests will find high utility and high value.
+Make sure to provide the things that your guests will find helpful and be pleased about

-A family of four may appreciate their favorite cereals there upon arrival while a business traveler would value a computer desk and printer.
+A family of four may appreciate their favorite cereals there upon arrival while a business traveller would value a computer desk and printer.

 How often do they travel on Airbnb?

 Do they leave reviews?
 If so, how good are they?

 You can customize their experience and add that special touch

 Airbnb is about community and you should get out and see what it has to offer!

 I have traveled both by myself and with friends to many different cities and I have picked up Airbnb hosting tips along the way.
 Being